Looking for the best alkaline water pitcher filters? This article should help.

-Verdict: The Alkaline Water Pitcher by Lake Industries is a big seller and around 60% of customers give it the full 5*s.
+Verdict: The Alkaline Water Pitcher by Lake Industries is a big seller at a decent price.

 To ensure you the lid doesn’t slip off when tipping at a sheer angle, note that the lid of the pitcher fits in the blue reservoir.
 Simply remove the reservoir from the pitcher, and place the lid on to the reservoir.
 Then place both pieces into the pitcher together, and you should have a secure fit.

 There are also a few instances where the cartridge has not fitted securely, which can cause cross contamination between filtered and unfiltered water.
 Remember to ensure the cartridge stickers are removed before inserting the cartridge, as this can hinder the cartridge locking in correctly, as well as filtration speed.

 There’s no countdown clock on this pitcher, but it is available at little extra cost is a larger 3.5L capacity version.